r-wambui/Agro-detect-model/docs/index.md

 {%- endcapture -%}
 {% include code.md code=code language='python' %}

-#### Step 6: Predict on New data
+#### Step 6: Model prediction

-Let's see how our model is able to predict on of set image.
+Let's see how our model is able to predict on of set images.

 In the PyTorch ImageFolder we used, we have a variable **class_to_idx** which converted the class names to respective index.
+Since training uses the index we need to convert the predicted index to the corresponding class name

 {%- capture code -%}
 model.class_to_idx = train_data.class_to_idx